ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 # Hole Punching in libp2p

 Based on the above concept, hole punching looks fairly easy to do!
-But it is a lot more complex than one would think.
-In addition, we didn't even cover the _mysterious mechanism to synchronize *A* and *B*_.
+But it is a lot more complex than one would think and we need to cover the _mysterious mechanism to synchronize *A* and *B*_.
+This leads us to libp2p's way of decentralized hole punching, which was inspired by and is similar to the [IETF's ICE](https://datatracker.ietf.org/doc/html/rfc8445).

-Introducing libp2p's way of decentralized hole punching.
-Those familiar with [IETF's ICE](https://datatracker.ietf.org/doc/html/rfc8445) will spot many similarities.
-Libp2p's hole punching mechanisms are heavily inspired by ICE.

 One can partition libp2p's way of hole punching in roughly 2 phases, a preparation phase, and a hole punching phase.
 We will go into each of them in more detail further below.